Every Breath Is Mine To Take

 “...You owe yourself a life,” Sethfire responded.
 “I feel that having somewhere warm and safe to sleep could help you recover from this.
 Can we offer you space back at the flat?”

-At first Anarchy hesitated, still hardly able to believe that the offer had been genuine before; was real enough to be being posed to him a second time.
 He felt a gentle, playful push on his shoulder and looked over to meet Athena’s eyes: In the yellow street-lamps they glinted like firelight and were just as warm and bright.

 “Come back with us,” she said with a persuasive grin and another shake of his shoulder; “We’re weird, but not, like, super fucked up.”

 “Oh, no, we’re absolutely super fucked up,” Kato contended, scoffing; “I won’t lie about it.”
 He tilted his head, tucking some loose strands of hair behind his ear as he looked at Anarchy, who noticed for the first time the inverted cross tattooed next to Kato’s left eye.
-Kato’s gaze traveled along the scar that carved its way across the left side of Anarchy’s own face. “...I think you might fit in with us, though.”
+Kato’s gaze traveled along the scar that carved its way across the left side of Anarchy’s own face. “...I think you might fit in with us, though.
+We’ll see.”